Nova Chemicals

 NOVA Chemicals Corporation is a Canadian petrochemical company that has been in operation since 1954.
 NOVA was formed as provincial crown corporation called the Alberta Gas Trunk Line Company Limited to manage Alberta's natural gas collection system.
 During the 1970s, the company diversified into petroleum exploration and production, manufacturing, and petrochemicals.
 In 1980 the AGTL was renamed NOVA, An Alberta Corporation.
 After a decade of financial struggles, in 1998 NOVA sold its petroleum and pipeline business to TransCanada Pipelines and continued as solely a petrochemicals operation.
 The gas collection system run by TransCanada is now called the NOVA Gas Transmission Line.

 NOVA Chemicals' products are used in a wide variety of applications, including food and electronics packaging, industrial materials, appliances and a variety of consumer goods.
 The company operates two business units and holds a 50% interest in a major joint venture with INEOS, called INEOS NOVA.

 Company history

 In 1954, the Alberta legislature under Ernest Manning passed the Alberta Gas Trunk Line Company Act, creating the Alberta Gas Trunk Line Company (AGTL) Crown Corporation, with a monopoly on natural gas transportation (pipelines) within the province.
 Construction began in 1956 and gas began flowing in 1957.
 In the 1970s, AGTL expanded into the chemicals industry.
-The company was privatized in 1961 and was renamed NOVA Corporation in 1980, and by 1989 was considered a "petrochemical and pipeline giant."
+The company was privatized in 1961 and was renamed NOVA, An Alberta Corporation in 1980, and again, to Nova Corporation of Alberta in 1986.
+By 1989 was considered a "petrochemical and pipeline giant."